Lowry scores 26 as Raptors beat Magic 104-95

 Ex-Raptor Terrence Ross scored 11 for Orlando, and D.J.
 Augustin had 10.

+Orlando center Nikola Vucevic finished 1 for 13 and scored five points in 25 minutes.
+He did not play in the fourth.

+“Offensively, we can’t get much going,” Vucevic said.
+“We need to figure it out sooner than later.”

-The Magic trailed 81-67 after VanVleet’s three-point play to begin the fourth, but Ross’ 3-pointer with 4:18 to play capped a 13-0 run that gave Orlando an 89-87 lead, its first since being up 9-7 in the opening quarter.
+The Magic trailed 81-67 after VanVleet’s three-point play to begin the final quarter, but Ross’ 3-pointer with 4:18 to play capped a 13-0 run that gave Orlando an 89-87 lead, its first since being up 9-7.

-After a timeout, Siakam stopped the run with a three-point play.
+After a timeout, Siakam halted the run with a three-point play.
 Fultz replied with a reverse layup but Lowry hit a 3, then made a pair of free throws to put Toronto ahead 95-91 with 2:35 to go.

+“That’s a sign of us hanging in there real strong,” Raptors coach Nick Nurse said.

+Lowry was later fouled on a 3-point attempt and made all three at the line.
+Toronto went 13 for 13 on free throws in the fourth.

+“Lowry scored six points on mistakes late,” Magic coach Steve Clifford said.
+“That was it.”

-After shooting only 5 of 31 from 3-point range in Saturday’s 103-99 loss to Atlanta, the Magic went 4 for 10 in the first quarter Monday.
+After finishing 5 of 31 from 3-point range in Saturday’s 103-99 loss to Atlanta, the Magic went 4 for 10 in the first quarter Monday.
 However, they shot 4 of 15 from inside the arc, missing 10 straight to begin the game.
 Isaac had three of Orlando’s 3-pointers in the opening quarter.

 Siakam scored 11 points in the first and the Raptors were 6 of 13 from long range to lead 31-22 after one.